Week 23 of Pregnancy

 Baby this week

-- •Lungs are developing air sacs (alveoli) needed for breathing after birth
+- •Lungs are developing air sacs (alveoli) that will eventually allow breathing

 You this week

-- •Braxton Hicks contractions (practice contractions) may start or increase
+- •Braxton Hicks contractions (practice contractions) may start feeling more noticeable

-- •Swelling in feet and ankles, especially later in the day
+- •Swelling in feet and ankles, especially by evening

-- •Possible shortness of breath as uterus expands
+- •Shortness of breath as the uterus continues to expand

 This week's tips